ChouseinKec/triax-page/docs/page/hooks/factory.md

 ## What is it used for?

-- **Device Selection:**
+- **DeviceDefinition Selection:**
   Renders a dropdown for selecting the current device (desktop, tablet, mobile, etc.), allowing users to preview and edit the page responsively.
 - **UI Abstraction:**
-  Provides a unified interface for rendering page-level controls, reducing boilerplate in page panels and editors.
+  Provides a unified interface for rendering page-level controls, reducing boilerplate in page LayoutPanels and editors.

 ## Main Methods